 Actually, some DSM Driver implementations may process different DSM Types.
 For instance,

 DocFlex/XML includes the XML Model Driver,

 which works with the data from XML files.
 That driver can be initialized

-from different DTDs (or XML Schemas) passed as initialization parameters so as
+from different XML schemas (or DTDs) passed as initialization parameters so as

-to represent each time a different DSM Type associated with the given DTD (or XML Schemas).
+to represent each time a different DSM Type associated with particular type of XML files (XML vocabulary).

 represent little more than the DocFlex core plus one or more specific DSM drivers.

 Data processing scheme implemented in DocFlex in many ways is similar to that used in